About Our Law Firm

 - Preserving the independence, hope, and dignity of those we serve.

-Bay Area Legal aims to eliminate barriers to justice through high-quality legal services, education, and community partnerships.
+Bay Area Legal aims to create pathways to justice through high-quality legal services, education, and community partnerships.

 Bay Area Legal opened its doors in 1967 to provide free civil legal services to low-income Tampa residents.
 We began with a staff of four attorneys in three neighborhood storefront offices called Law Inc. of Hillsborough County and working on a shoe-string budget.
 Today we are a nonprofit, public interest law firm with more than 100 attorneys, paralegals, and support staff, operating on a multi-million-dollar budget, with locations throughout the Tampa Bay area.
 Last year we provided legal services and information to more than 16,889 individuals, families, and community groups.
 Through our offices in Hillsborough, Pasco, and Pinellas counties and our Centralized Telephone Intake program, we provide a full range of legal services to our clients.